xinwenfu/VChat_GTER_CodeReuse/README.md

 	<img src="Images/I10.png" width=640>

-4) **Step 3**.
-Now we can copy this shellcode into our exploit; see [exploit0.py](./SourceCode/exploit1.py) for guidance.
+4) Now we can copy this shellcode into our exploit; see [exploit0.py](./SourceCode/exploit1.py) for guidance.
 We have already discovered how to jump back to the start of our buffer in the [original GTER exploit](https://github.com/DaintyJet/VChat_GTER_EggHunter).
 So, we need to perform a simple modification where we instead fill the start with our new shellcode.

 6) **Step 4**.
 Start netcat listening on port 4444, Run: `nc -lvp 4444`
 	* `nc`: netcat command.